pirahawk/forshow/scratch.md

-An operations team plans to tag a container that has two name–value pairs.
-After tagging the container, the team must verify the pairs during startup logging by using the Azure Storage .NET client library and a BlobContainerClient for the target container.
+You are configuring an Azure Cosmos DB container by using the .NET SDK.

+The solution must minimize latency for read operations while ensuring a consistent view of data, in the context of a user, across multiple regions.

-You need to update the container metadata and then read it back for logging.
+You need to configure the appropriate consistency level when creating the CosmosClient.

-Which two methods should you use?
-Each correct answer presents part of the solution.
-Choose two.

-Select all answers that apply.

-BlobClient.DownloadToAsync

-BlobContainerClient.GetBlobsAsync

-BlobServiceClient.SetPropertiesAsync

-BlobContainerClient.SetMetadataAsync

-BlobContainerClient.GetPropertiesAsync
+Which consistency level should you configure?

+Select only one answer.

+Strong

+Session

+Eventual

+Consistent prefix

+Bounded staleness